That old vicious cycle screaming within

 No promises, but i think i’m done with the analogies for now.

 Anyone who’s been in the grips of runaway thinking knows how hard it is to stop.
-And that thing that you know you shouldn’t think about, because you’ll be lost to time and reason, too.
+And that thing you know you shouldn’t think about, because you’ll be lost to time and reason, too.
 I emerged from those dismal sessions empty of everything save self-loathing.
 Some period of depression always followed.
 Then the slow work of picking myself up, carrying on, and attempting to get traction and maybe some momentum (?
 HA!) would begin.

 At first i thought it was going to be one of the hardest things i’ve ever done, but the wonderful surprise is how easy it’s been.
-Once i realised how adept i already was at not thinking about some things, i just had to apply the same technique to thoughts that i’d believed i was powerless to resist.
+Once i realised how adept i already was at not thinking about some things, i just had to apply the same technique to thoughts i’d believed i was powerless to resist.
 Take perceived faux pas, for instance.
 If i did something in a social situation that i thought was stupid or wrong, it was all i could think about, almost from the moment i’d done it, until well after it was over.

-And it’s been working.
+It’s been working.

 If i can be at a family function and not give a single thought to what so-and-so over there did to me when i was twelve, i can not think about how i laughed too shrilly at dude’s joke when he handed me my coffee and doughnut.